apache/incubator-retired-s4/subprojects/s4-benchmarks/README.md

 For a distributed setup, you should modify the host names in the above command line, and specify the correct Zookeeper connection string in `node.config`.

+Here is an example for driving the test on a cluster:
+`incubator-s4/subprojects/s4-benchmarks/bench-cluster.sh "processingHost1 processingHost2 processingHost3" "injectorConfigStream1.cfg injectorConfigStream2.cfg" node.cfg 2 "injectorHost1 injectorHost2 injectorHost3 injectorHost4"` (the `2` controls the number of injectors per stream per injector host)

 ## Results

-When the benchmark finishes, results are available in `measurements/injectors` for the injection rates and in `measurements/node[0-n]` for other statistics.
+When the benchmark finishes (and even during the execution), results are available in `measurements/injectors` for the injection rates and in `measurements/node[0-n]` for other statistics.

+Results are also available from the console output for each of the nodes.

 Most statistics files come from the probes of the platform and some of them use weighted moving averages.
 These are good for long running applications.
 For the benchmarks we also show instant rates, which are available in `injection-rate.csv` and `simplePE1.csv` files.

 ## Notes

-In the current design of S4, messages sent to output streams are not queued by S4 and directly passed to the communication layer.

-This implies that if the communication layer is not able to send those messages at least as fast as they are generated, the buffer of pending messages will increase rapidly.
-This may lead to memory problems in the injector.
-Solving the problem requires tuning the number of parallel injection threads.
+There are a lot of knobs for optimally configuring the stages, and the optimal settings will also depend upon:
+- the hardware
+- the network
+- the operating system (scheduling, networking)
+- the JVM implementation and tuning parameters
+- the application
+- the skewness and diversity of the data (there a maximum of 1 event executing in a given PE instance (i.e. keyed))